The Ayutthaya Floating Market

 The (Possibly) Drugged Tiger

-There is also a collection of fairly sad-looking elephants waiting to give you a ride.
+There was also a collection of fairly sad-looking elephants waiting to give you a ride.
 It wasn’t great.

 Is it supposed to make us look brave?

 Look at me fearlessly patting the semi-conscious tiger.
-Don’t think so.
+I don’t think so.

 Or is it a souvenir of the time we encountered one of the most beautiful animals in the world?